 - Plastic bags (or wrap) affixed with paper labels that meet either of the following criteria:

 a.
-Combined weight of the single bag (or wrap) and label is < 25 g
+Combined weight of single bag (or wrap) and label is < 25 g

 b.
-The surface area of the label is < 50 cm2
+Surface area of label is < 50 cm2

 - Pallets or pallet assemblies